 Chicken Nuggets: I call this elementary school cafeteria comfort food.
 I like Applegate Farms gluten-free chicken nuggets - humanely raised, no antibiotics, no artificial ingredients.

-Soda/Root Beer/floats: obviously no arcade experience was complete without this.
-I love Virgil's root beer and soda - especially the diet soda made with stevia*, herbs and spices.
+Soda/Root Beer/floats: I love Virgil's root beer and soda - especially the diet soda made with stevia*, herbs and spices.
 I also love Blue Sky soda in pretty much any flavor - this was originally made in New Mexico where I am from.
 If you look on the can, you'll see some of the flavors are made with stevia instead of sugar.
-Izze's sparkling clementine soda with homemade vanilla ice cream as a soda float is a great way to experience the Creamsicles we used to eat as kids.
+Izze's sparkling clementine soda with homemade vanilla ice cream as a soda float is a great way to experience the Creamsicles we used to eat as kids, and reminds me of chasing the ice cream truck down the street on my bike as an 8 year old!

 Hot Dogs/Corn Dogs I love Trader Joe's nitrate-free hot dogs cooked in the toaster oven so they get a nice camp-fire toasty look and taste.
 I also like Applegate Farms gluten-free hot dogs.